On complex line arrangements and their boundary manifolds: The boundary manifold

-Note that if $P_i\in L_j$, then the meridian $\alpha_j$ is identified with $y_{P_i,j}$ and $g_{j,i}$ with the product of generators of $\p(\mathcal{S}_{P_i})$ different of $y_{P_i,j}$.
-Then after a first simplification, we obtain the following presentation of the fundamental group of the boundary manifold:
+Note that if $P_i\in L_j$, then the meridian $\alpha_j$ is identified with $y_{P_i,j}$ and $g_{j,i}$ is identified with the product of generators of $\p(\mathcal{S}_{P_i})$ not equal to $y_{P_i,j}$.
+After first doing a simplification, we obtain the following presentation of the fundamental group of the boundary manifold: